Arctic policy of Canada: Education

 ArcticNet's Schools on Board program is based out of The Clayton H. Riddell Faculty of Environment, Earth and Resources at the University of Manitoba in Winnipeg.
 It helps connect high schools across Canada with those conducting climate change research in the Arctic.
 They educate young Canadians concerning the challenges and career opportunities in Arctic research.
 Participating schools send students and teachers to the Arctic, on board CCGS Amundsen, to do field research with the ArcticNet science team.

 Health Care

 Policy concerns include adequate nutrition, suicide rates, toxic pollution, tuberculosis, and adequate housing.

 Protection of the environment

 Environmental concerns include global warming, preservation of flora and fauna, shipping traffic, and oil exploration.
 As a consequence of the SS Manhattan's venture through the Northwest Passage, the Canadian government enacted the Arctic Waters Pollution Prevention Act.

 Improving and devolving governance

 Canada has had a paternalistic relationship with its Aboriginal peoples in the past.
-The creation of Nunavut has helped promote self-government.
+The creation of Nunavut has helped promote self-governance.